EliAndrewC/l7r/ai/l7r.md

 ...despite the persistent whispers that the Kyo house maintains animosity toward the Wasp clan, we will continue to quell such scurrilous notions.
 Gifts such as the ones delivered with this letter demonstrate the friendship of the Wasp, and the release of Kyo Byakuya shall further prove the emptiness of the troublesome notion that the Kyo opposes His Imperial Majesty's wisdom in chartering a new minor clan...

 Byakuya runs Kyoma's household in Sparrow lands, while raising his young daughter Hatsuko.

+Tsuruchi Tatsuki:

+Tatsuki is deeply superstitious, and has been a generous patron to the PCs during their time in Kitsune lands.

+Her first gift was a set of tiny pouches with dog hair sewn inside; the scent is faint to a human nose, but she personally blessed each pouch to ward off mischievous fox influences.

+She also cautioned the PCs about Haru Higan, when many samurai households give out food to peasants and visitors to the city.
+When accepting rice from a stranger, she warned, wait an hour before eating it, and do not eat it at all if you cannot remember the face of the one who gave it to you; if it was a woman, wait only half that time to see whether the image begins to fade.
+Before accepting food in a house you visit by invitation, ensure you can either see the light of the kitchen fire or feel its warmth.

+When the PCs spoke of journeying into the Kitsune forest, Tatsuki gave each of them three amulets and the party a single shared fourth:

+- **Guest-token (kakuyō-fu)** — a small red silk pouch the size of a thumb, containing a folded paper bearing the seal of the specific Kitsune household sponsoring the journey.
+Worn on the cord of the scabbard or tied to a sash.
+This is the baseline gift; every visitor whose presence is officially approved by a Kitsune host receives one.
+As long as it is carried openly, the wood's fox-spirits recognize the bearer as not-to-be-troubled.
+Lose it or hide it deliberately and the protection lapses immediately.
+- **Pilgrim's bell (junrei-suzu)** — a small brass bell, finger-sized, tied to a walking staff or the side of a pack.
+Each bell's tone is attuned with the shrines that blessed it; as long as it is ringing on the path, the shrine's awareness extends to the bearer, and most fox-illusions cannot easily replace the way back.
+If the bearer sets the staff down and the bell falls silent, the protection lapses until they pick it up again.
+- **Iron pin (kurogane-bari)** — a small black iron pin, worn in the hair or pinned to the inside of clothing where it touches the skin.
+Iron is anathema to most spirits, and a single pin worn against the skin is known to disrupt a range of low-grade fox glamours.
+- **Spirit-mirror (kage-tama)** — the shared party item, a small disc of polished obsidian or smoky quartz, the size of a copper zeni, worn on a cord around the neck.
+Held up against a confusing path, a hut that wasn't there yesterday, or a person whose face seems off, the surface reveals whether what one sees is real.

 Note the order in which I've presented all of this information.
 We spent considerable time talking about the realities of Rokugan's geography, culture, caste system, government, and organization before we discussed anything supernatural.
 And when we finally did get to the supernatural, much of it is ambiguous and difficult to understand or explain.
 This reflects the "low-fantasy" nature of the setting.
 The supernatural is very real, and "everyone knows" that "foxes are always kidnapping children and replacing them" and "everyone" knows someone who has seen a ghost, but it's unclear (and deliberately undefined!) how often any of these things are true!